redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_consume.md

       --instance-id string   Kafka instance ID.
 Uses the current instance if not set --limit int32          Max records to consume from topic (default 20) --name string          Topic name
-      --offset int           Retrieve messages within an offset equal to or greater than this --partition int32      The partition number used for consumer.
+      --offset string        Retrieve messages within an offset equal to or greater than this --partition int32      The partition number used for consumer.
 Positive integer --wait                 Waiting for records to consume
 ```